-A high-temperature limit switch also called a fan limit switch or simply a limit switch is an important device used in gas and heating oil forced-air furnaces.
+A high-temperature limit switch also called a fan limit switch or simply a limit switch is an important device used in forced-air furnaces powered by gas or heating oil.
 Simply put, it senses the temperature of the furnace and tells the blower fan to turn on and off at the appropriate times.
 It also can shut down the furnace burners if things are getting too hot inside the furnace.

 How to Identify a Limit Switch

-The other important function of the limit switch is to shut off the burners if the heat exchanger gets too hot, which can crack the piping in the exchanger, effectively ruining the furnace.
+The other important function of the limit switch is to shut off the burners if the heat exchanger gets too hot—a condition that can crack the piping in the exchanger, effectively ruining the furnace.
 Overheating can occur if there is a problem with the blower fan or if the furnace filter is so dirty that it restricts airflow through the furnace and exchanger so that the exchanger doesn't cool as it should.

 Signs of a Bad Limit Switch